Have you ever rolled out a new technology solution, only for no one at your agency to use it? Frustrating? Of course. Fixable? Absolutely.

 Consider a coaching model that involves hands-on training, and real-time communication and feedback.
 This type of training will reduce frustration and increase the likelihood that your staff will completely adopt new technology, so your agency can maximize its investment.

 We’ve seen the many obstacles human services agencies face when rolling out new technology — and understand the critical steps that can make all the difference between victory and failure.
 Ready to get started down the path to technology success?
-Download “A Field Guide to User Adoption” today.
+These resources can help:

 Technology is improving efficiencies in the workplace like never before.
 So why is it that so many human services agencies struggle with getting their teams to adopt these new tools?
 If you want to make technology adoption stick, follow these five proven – and practical – ways to make sure any new technology you roll out within your agency has the impact you’ve been planning for.